 Christ’s anointing was not by human hands, nor was it with ordinary oil.
 On the contrary, having destined him to be the Savior of the whole world, the Father himself anointed him with the Holy Spirit.
 The words of Peter bear witness to this: Jesus of Nazareth, whom God anointed with the Holy Spirit.
 And David the prophet proclaimed: Your throne, O God, shall endure for ever; your royal scepter is a scepter of justice.
 You have loved righteousness and hated iniquity; therefore God, your God, has anointed you with the oil of gladness above all your fellows.

-This reading on the anointing with chrism in the sacrament of confirmation is used in the Roman Catholic liturgy’s Office of Readings on the Friday in the Octave of Easter (Cat.
+This reading on the anointing with chrism in the sacrament of confirmation appears. in the Roman Catholic liturgy’s Office of Readings on the Friday in the Octave of Easter (Cat.
 21 Mystagogica 3, 1-3 PG 33.
-1087-1091) with the accompanying biblical reading taken from I Peter 3:18-4: 11.
-It’s author, St. Cyril of Jerusalem, is one of the most important sources we have for how the church celebrated the sacraments during this era.
+1087-1091).
+The accompanying biblical comes from I Peter 3:18-4: 11.
+Its author, St. Cyril of Jerusalem, is one of the most important sources we have for how the church celebrated the sacraments during this era.
 His writings, the Jerusalem Catecheses and Mystagogia, are especially valuable as resources for RCIA and the sacraments of initiation.